mli/deepnumpy-doc/guide/crash-course/index.rst

 Crash Course
 ============

-This crash course will give you a quick overview of the core concept of NDArray (manipulating multiple dimensional arrays) and Gluon (create and train neural networks).
+This crash course will give you a quick overview of the core concept of DeepNumPy (manipulating multiple dimensional arrays) and Gluon (create and train neural networks).
 This is a good place to start if you are already familiar with machine learning or other deep learning frameworks.